Records management

 The University Archive

 The University Archive preserves University records with archival value, providing evidence of the University's most significant functions and activities.
-These may also have significance for long-term research value or cultural purposes.
+These may also hold long-term research value for cultural purposes, serving the University, public and wider academic community.

-- The University Archive is managed by the University's Special Collections based in the Arts and Social Sciences Library.
+- The University Archive is managed by the University's Special Collections.

 - The Records Retention Schedule identifies key records to be transferred to the University Archive.

-Further details about the University Archive, including the internal transfer procedure, digital preservation policy and collections development policy can be found on the Special Collections website.
+Further details about the University Archive, including policies and contact details can be found on the Special Collections website.